Trump says 'immune' from 'Apprentice' contestant lawsuit, seeks delay

 In a filing on Monday, Trump told the state’s Court of Appeals that the lawsuit by Summer Zervos should be put on hold because a sitting U.S. president is immune from being sued in a state court during his term in the White House.

-In another filing late Tuesday night, Trump formally answered the complaint and again denied the allegations and said he did not have enough knowledge or information about a particular allegation “to form a belief.”
+In another filing late Tuesday night, Trump formally answered the complaint, and again denied the allegations or said he did not have enough information to form a belief.

 Saying “no one is above the law,” Schecter rejected Trump’s claim of immunity over private conduct predating his becoming president.